Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Learn how to create, search, and work with issues in software projects, manage your profile, and more.

 Learn how to get started, enable features, and manage and administer team-managed projects.

 Users with this permission can browse and view plans in read-only mode.
+They don’t have access to export a plan to an image, .csv, or as an embedded element.
 In Jira Software, they can also update parent links, teams, and target dates of issues.

 Was this helpful?